Aliases for EIF3D Gene

 External Ids for EIF3D Gene

 Eukaryotic translation initiation factor-3 (eIF3), the largest of the eIFs, is a multiprotein complex composed of at least ten nonidentical subunits.
 The complex binds to the 40S ribosome and helps maintain the 40S and 60S ribosomal subunits in a dissociated state.
 It is also thought to play a role in the formation of the 40S initiation complex by interacting with the ternary complex of eIF2/GTP/methionyl-tRNA, and by promoting mRNA binding.
 The protein encoded by this gene is the major RNA binding subunit of the eIF3 complex. [provided by RefSeq, Jul 2008]

 GeneCards Summary for EIF3D Gene

 EIF3D (Eukaryotic Translation Initiation Factor 3 Subunit D) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S.
+Among its related pathways are p70S6K Signaling and Viral mRNA Translation.
 GO annotations related to this gene include poly(A) RNA binding and translation initiation factor activity.

 UniProtKB/Swiss-Prot for EIF3D Gene